 The risk of failure for our product candidates is high.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical testing is expensive, difficult to design and implement and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 Further, the results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of subsequent clinical trials, and preliminary or interim results of a clinical trial do not necessarily predict final results.
-Results from clinical trials conducted at a single clinical site may not be predictive of results from additional clinical sites or from subsequent clinical trials.
+For example, the preliminary data we have presented from our recently announced positive Phase 2 clinical trial of tipifarnib in HRAS mutant HNSCC, including efficacy evaluations of the first six HNSCC patients, may not predict the results of any later-stage clinical trials we may conduct.
+Results from clinical trials conducted at a single clinical site or a small number of clinical sites, may not be predictive of results from additional clinical sites or from subsequent clinical trials.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
 For instance, the FDA previously issued a non-approval letter to Janssen Pharmaceutica NV, or Janssen, an affiliate of Johnson & Johnson, for tipifarnib as a treatment for elderly, untreated acute myeloid leukemia in June 2005.
 It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive regulatory approval.

 We may experience delays in our clinical trials and we do not know whether planned clinical trials will begin or enroll patients on time, need to be redesigned or be completed on schedule, if at all.
-If the FDA or IRBs have comments on our study plans for our clinical trials of tipifarnib or KO-947 that we are required to address, such studies may be delayed, or may not start at all.
+If the FDA or comparable foreign regulatory authorities, or IRBs have comments on our study plans for our clinical trials of tipifarnib or any of our other product candidates, that we are required to address, such studies may be delayed, or may not start at all.
 Clinical trials may be delayed, suspended or prematurely terminated at any time by us or by the FDA or other similar regulatory agency if it is determined at any time that patients may be or are being exposed to unacceptable health risks, including risk of death, or if compounds are not manufactured in compliance with current good manufacturing practice, or cGMP, regulations or with acceptable quality.
-There can be no assurance that the FDA will not put any of our product candidates on clinical hold in the future.
+There can be no assurance that the FDA or other similar regulatory agency will not put any of our product candidates on clinical hold in the future.
 We may experience numerous unforeseen events during, or as a result of, clinical trials that could delay or prevent our ability to receive marketing approval or commercialize our product candidates.
 Clinical trials may be delayed, suspended or prematurely terminated because costs are greater than we anticipate or for a variety of reasons, such as: